cycloptux/GiselleBot-Documentation/docs/source/modules/util.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^

-Converts a long URL into a short URL using TinyURL as shortening service.
+Converts a long URL into a short URL using the proprietary **gisl.eu** shortening service.

-URLs that are already known to the bot will be fetched from the local cache.
-Users will have the ability to request an additional online check by clicking on the available reaction if the fetched URL is invalid.

 .. note::
-    According to the `TinyURL website <https://tinyurl.com/>`_, their short URLs never expire.
-This means a new request will probably still give the same result from the online cache.
+    URLs shortened using the gisl.eu service never expire, unless deleted by the person that created the short URL (feature not available yet).

 Examples
 ^^^^^^^^